ECS-CS/TechStars/JS.md

 }
 ```
 5. Function **parameters** are listed inside the parentheses () in the function definition.
-6. Function **arguments** are the values received by the function when it is invoked.

 # FUNCTION ARGUMENTS
+1. Function **arguments** are the values received by the function when it is invoked (called).
-1. If we had a function defined like this:
+2. If we had a function defined like this:
     * Notice this function is expecting one parameter called **name**.
 ```javascript
 function sayHi(name){